backupbrew/switchbrew/TSEC.md

 ## Registers

+Registers from 0x54500000 to 0x54501000 are used to configure values for the host interface (HOST1X).

 Registers from 0x54501000 to 0x54502000 are a MMIO window for communicating with the Falcon microprocessor.
 From this range, the subset of registers from 0x54501400 to 0x54501FE8 are specific to the